albertoursino/graphs-comparison/Midterm Project Report.md

 ## **Notes**
 The main objective of this project is not changed: we're aiming to finding similiraties between the "sister cities" and "airline routes" graphs.

-We introduced a new experiement, that is the one relative to the *nations graphs*.
+We introduced a new experiment, that is the one relative to the *nations graphs*.

 During the start of the project we encountered some small issues with the datasets: some city names are written is different ways in the two datasets.
 For example we find `Tel Aviv` in the sister cities dataset and `Tel-aviv` in the airline routes one.